ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 When deciding the **tactic** to use for recovery, the **ability** used to bring about recovery from a **consequence** must relate to the type of **consequence**.

-* You can aid recovery from physical injuries with medical **abilities** or extraordinary healing **abilities** such as magic, regenerative powers, or super-science.
+* You can aid recovery from physical injuries with medical **abilities** or incredible healing **abilities** such as magic, regenerative powers, or super-science.
-* You can remove mental traumas, including those of confidence and morale, with mundane psychology **abilities** or through **extraordinary abilities** such as telepathy.
+* You can remove mental traumas, including those of confidence and morale, with mundane psychology **abilities** or through **incredible abilities** such as telepathy.
 You might also remove them through a dramatic confrontation between the victim and the source of the psychic injury.
-* You can remove social injury through social **abilities** or extraordinary social **abilities** such as charm spells, love potions, or mind control.
+* You can remove social injury through social **abilities** or incredible social **abilities** such as charm spells, love potions, or mind control.
 You probably have to make a public apology of some sort, often including a negotiation with the offended parties and the payment of compensation, either in disposable wealth or something more symbolic.
 * You can fix damage to items and equipment with some sort of repair **ability**.
-If you want to fix an extraordinary item, you may require genre-specific expertise: a broken magic ring may require a ritual to reforge.
+If you want to fix an incredible item, you may require genre-specific expertise: a broken magic ring may require a ritual to reforge.

 #### 2.8.3.2 Recovery Resistances